thegooddocsproject/templates/how-to/about-how-to.md

 * Are you writing for developers or for managers?
 * Are you writing for people who have a certain problem to solve?
 * Are you writing for a particular industry or market segment?

+Readers should already have read a concept about the topic in an About article.
+Ensure you link to the relevant About article in the overview.

 ### The Before you start section